billythedummy/simpledex/README.md

 Matchers can front run by placing their own order and claim the spread if they see that the highest bid is higher than the lowest ask.
 - have i reinvented the mempool dark forest?
+    - At least you can't Just-in-time liquidity attack since to do it the attacker would need to see the order and to see the order would mean that the attacker will be the taker and not earn any fees.
 - 50% excess sharing maybe discourages this?
 - is this just a form of acceptable arbitrage?

-Traders can front run other traders by offering a slightly higher `taker_fee_bps`.
+~~Traders can front run other traders by offering a slightly higher `taker_fee_bps`.~~ removed fee market, fees are global constants.

+### Strict ordering - how do we ensure orders at the same/better price that are placed earlier get filled first?

+We don't.
+The fastest matchers (which can be the trader himself) win and determine the trade order.
+That kinda sucks if you can't continuously attempt to match your own open offers.

 ### Revival attacks on closed offer accounts or holding accounts by griefing matchers

 Options:
 - ignore.
 Takes around 2000 SOL to completely block a pubkey from a market by revival attacking all possible 65536 offer and holding accounts for a token pair.
+Just have to wait for v1.9.0 to drop.
 - check that only other match instructions can follow a match instruction in a transaction.
 - handle zeroed out accounts.
 Only works for offer accounts because spl token initializeAccount is permissionless.